Presbyterian Church in Italy: History

 Presbyterianism established itself in Italy from the Church of Scotland, which founded congregations in the country in the 20th century.
 However, their congregations hold services in English, which makes their membership predominantly made up of Scottish immigrants in Italy.

-In 1996, by Rev. Nilton Freitas and Brazilian immigrants, in the city of Torino, an evangelical congregation was formed.
+In 1996, by Rev. Nilton Freitas and Brazilian immigrants, in the city of Turin, an evangelical congregation was formed.
 However, the church began to hold services in the Italian language and to welcome Italians as members.

-In 2004, Rev. Humberto Arisa de Oliveira, pastor of the Presbyterian Agency for Transcultural Missions (PATM), Presbyterian Church of Brazil (PCB), moved to Torino, to assist the church started there.
+In 2004, Rev. Humberto Arisa de Oliveira, pastor of the Presbyterian Agency for Transcultural Missions (PATM), Presbyterian Church of Brazil (PCB), moved to Turin, to assist the church started there.
 In 2008, the missionary moved to Legnano (Province of Milan), Lombardy, where the church was transferred.

 In 2014, the church began ordaining its own elders and moved to a larger building in 2015.

 In January 2020, a second church was founded in Brescia.
 Soon, the Presbyterian Church in Italy was formed by two local churches.

 In March 2024, the denomination's third church was established in Asti.

 In 2025, projects to plant three more churches were started, in the cities of Novara, Sanremo and Monza.